scarletcs/typespec/website/src/content/docs/docs/language-basics/directives.md

 title: Directives
 ---

-Directives are predefined annotations that attach to the syntax nodes unlike decorators which will cary over with `model is`, `op is`, etc. This means any syntax node is able to have a directive(e.g `alias`).
+Directives are predefined annotations that attach to syntax nodes and carry over with their type definitions (e.g. `model is`, `op is`, etc).
+They differ from directives, which can only attach to certain node types.
+This means any syntax node is able to have a directive (e.g `alias`).

 These are the available directives: